Maison Ikkoku: Music

 Beginning in 1986, various collections of theme songs, incidental music, character albums, and music calendars were released on LP, cassette, CD, and VHS.
 Most of the albums were released through Kitty Records.
 A Maison Ikkoku Sound Theater series of 48 discs released the full soundtracks of all 96 episodes as audio dramas.
 An addition Sound Theater release contained audio from the Side Story: Ikkoku Island Flirtation Story and Prelude, When the Cherry Blossoms Return in the Spring OVAs.

 Two box sets, Maison Ikkoku CD Single Memorial File and Maison Ikkoku Complete Music Box, collected all of the theme songs and incidental music from the animated series.

 Other media

-A couple video games based on Maison Ikkoku have been released, the first being Maison Ikkoku: Omoide no Photograph (めぞん一刻 ～想いでのフォトグラフ～) developed by Microcabin, which was originally released in 1986 for the PC-9801 and PC Engine before being ported to the Famicom in 1988 by Bothtec.
+Several video games based on Maison Ikkoku have been released, the first being Maison Ikkoku: Omoide no Photograph (めぞん一刻 ～想いでのフォトグラフ～) developed by Microcabin, which was originally released in 1986 for the PC-9801 and PC Engine before being ported to the Famicom in 1988 by Bothtec.
 Microcabin also created Maison Ikkoku Kanketsuhen: Sayonara, Soshite... (めぞん一刻完結篇 ～さよなら、そして……～) in 1988 for the PC-9801 and MSX2.
 Three pachislot video games were also released in 2006, 2009 and 2012.

 The series was featured in the music video "I'm Alive" of the American singer-songwriter Norah Jones, released in October 2020.
 The series was chosen due to the similarities of the female figure of the lyrics of the song to Kyoko Otonashi.